pedrohso7/CleanArchitetureMobileProjectTemplate/README.md

 ## ✦ Implemented Views
 <p align="justify">
-The following images are from the authentication and splash features (Home isn't listed because is just a simple page structure and will be replaced on other projects):
+The following images are from the authentication features (Home isn't listed because is just a simple page structure and will be replaced on other projects):
 </p>

 <p align="middle">